casper-network/docs-archive/dapp-dev-guide/transfer-workflow.rst

 In this document, we will use the Rust Casper client to transfer tokens.
 You can find the client on `crates.io <https://crates.io/crates/casper-client>`_.

-Run the commands below to install the Casper client on most flavors of Linux, Ubuntu, and macOS.
+Run the commands below to install the Casper client on most flavors of Linux and macOS.
 You will need the nightly version of the compiler.

 .. code-block:: bash